kalbasit/shabka/README.md

 ## First installation

+Before installing the dotfiles, you should rename the computer to your liking. `sed -e 's:crator:mycomputer:g' -i ~/.dotfiles/.osx`

 On the first installation, you should run `rake init` which will:

 - Initialize OSX, only if ran on OSX.
 Thanks to [`@mathiasbynens`][6]